-could be withdrawn from Clinical Rotation starts w I, am fully informed about the alternate student policy Medical Allied Career Center Inc. and will conform.
-I am aware of the possibility t could be withdrawn from the class if none of the approved students dropped once Clinical Rotation starts where I will recommence the said course and will be given prio slot on the next available schedule.
+I, an Medical Allied Career Center Inc. could be withdrawn from the class Clinical Rotation starts where I will slot on the next available schedule. s if none of the approved stude recommence the said course re of the possibility that dents dropped once the

-All these I accept given this day .
+All these I accept given this day ·

 Student Signature Witness Date